Myoclonus epilepsy with ragged-red fibers

 • The copper-transporting ATPase ATP7A has diverse and important biological functions.

-• Pathologic mutations in ATP7A produce 3 distinct neurologic syndromes: Menkes disease, occipital horn syndrome, and isolated distal motor neuropathy.
+• Pathologic mutations in ATP7A produce three distinct neurologic syndromes: Menkes disease, occipital horn syndrome, and isolated distal motor neuropathy.

 • In Menkes disease, severe ATP7A copper transport defects lead to infantile central nervous system neurodegeneration.
 Plasma catecholamine analysis is valuable for newborn screening, and yeast complementation analysis has predictive value for response to early copper treatment.